 Dry January might be good for the nation’s health but it could be fatal for pubs and restaurants.
-Here’s how a merchant cash advance could be a life line.
-January is here.
 After weeks of excess, the UK is knuckling down, trying to get fit and to save money.

 However, spare a thought for some of its victims: the embattled owners of pubs and restaurants.
 Nobody has any money and everyone is trying to be healthy, which means this is likely to be their leanest month of the year.